pangeo-data/climpred/docs/source/metrics.rst

 Distance Metrics
 ================

+This class of metrics simply measures the distance (or difference) between forecasted values and observed values.

 Mean Squared Error (MSE)
 ------------------------

-``keyword: 'mse'``
+.. ipython:: python

+    # Enter any of the below keywords in ``metric=...`` for the compute functions.
+    print(f"\n\nKeywords: {metric_aliases['mse']}")

 The average of the squared difference between forecasts and observations.
 This incorporates both the variance and bias of the estimator.
+Because the error is squared, it is more sensitive to large forecast errors than ``mae``, and thus a more conservative metric.
+For example, a single error of 2°C counts the same as two 1°C errors when using ``mae``.
+On the other hand, the 2°C error counts double for ``mse`` [Jolliffe2011]_.

 .. autofunction:: _mse